positivity

 You are interested in taking care of yourself and keeping fit.
 What habits do you use to guide you when you are trying to stay disciplined and reach a goal?

-First, you need to identify what it is that you wish to accomplish.
+First, you need to identify what you wish to accomplish.
 This gives you an idea of where you are headed.
-That goal may seem far-reaching, so then you need to establish “checkpoints” along the way that are manageable so that you can see that you are making progress.
+That goal may seem far-reaching, so you need to establish “checkpoints” along the way that are manageable so you can see you are making progress.

 Also, try to actually “feel” what you would “feel” when you accomplish your goal.
 What would it feel like?
 What would you say and think to yourself?
 Try to talk about your goal as if it has already happened.
-This will prime the subconscious mind to work for you beneath your level of awareness to physiologically align your body to accomplish your goal.
+This will prime the subconscious mind to work for you, beneath your level of awareness, to physiologically align your body with your goal.

 Next, prioritize your task list.
 Ask yourself, “What is going to give me the most value for my efforts?”
-If you’re approaching something and realize that you’re not going to get much return on time investment, then it is a very low priority.
-Always engage in high consequence and high-value activities.
+If you’re approaching something and realize you’re not going to get much return on your time investment, it is a very low priority.
+Always engage in high-consequence and high-value activities.
 A high-consequence activity is one in which you will suffer major (negative) consequences if you don’t get it done.

 What do you feel are 3 benefits of meditation?

-The first benefit of meditation is that it eliminates distractors and keeps you focused on something other than the distractions around you.
+The first benefit of meditation is that it eliminates distractions and keeps you focused on something other than them.

 Third, it relaxes your body.
-Physiologically, it puts your body in a state of relaxation, increases that distress response, increases the growth and repair response and so it is good for your heart and good for your whole body to be in a state of relaxation.
+Physiologically, it puts your body in a state of relaxation, increases the distress response, increases the growth and repair response, and so it is good for your heart and good for your whole body to be in a state of relaxation.

 How does being positive help us reach our goals?